A Fearsome Introduction to Palden Lhamo

 In Tibetan, she is also known by the name Magzor Gyalmo which translates as “glorious goddess, the queen who repels armies”.
 However, Palden Lhamo has taken things to the extreme.
 Indeed, she even murdered her own son and drank his blood in defense of the Dharma.
 Afterwards she solidified her fearsome reputation by escaping from the depths of hell (see more below).

-This horrific portrayal belies the fact that she is the appointed protector of the Panchen and Dalai Lamas.
-Additionally, her ultimate nature is as a protector of the ways of peace and compassion.
-Nonetheless, this ferocious deity is integral to the Gelug school and she is considered to be the Savior of Tibetan Buddhism.
+This fearsome introduction belies the fact that she was appointed protector of the Dharma by the Buddha himself.
+Additionally, this ferocious deity is integral to the Gelug school of Tibetan Buddhism and she is the personal protector of the Panchen and Dalai Lamas.

 Palden Lhamo “Dharma Protectress of Lhasa”

 Initially, her dedication to the Gelug school emerged in a vision of the 1st Dalai Lama while he was meditating near her sacred mountain home outside Lhasa.
 In his vision of Palden Lhamo, she appeared and promised to “protect the reincarnation lineage of the Dalai Lamas”.

 Thereafter, regents and monks charged with the selection of succeeding Dalai Lamas have sought her counsel through visions that appeared during meditation.
 As a result, the selection of every Dalai lama since the 15th century has been influenced by Palden Lhamo.